The Private Placement Process – Step by Step Overview

 The specific procedures to be followed in the handling of escrow accounts for “all or none” or “part or none” transactions are as follows:

-1. When an “all or none” or “part or none” offering is commenced, an escrow agreement shall be created.
+1. When an “all or none” or “part or none” private placement offering is commenced, an escrow agreement shall be created.
 This document should be executed by the brokerage firm and the bank.
-The brokerage firm is required to keep a copy of all escrow agreements on file to demonstrate compliance with Rule 15c2-4.
+The brokerage firm is required to keep a copy of all Escrow Services on file to demonstrate compliance with Rule 15c2-4.

 2. An escrow account should be opened by the bank.
-The escrow account is governed by the escrow agreement.
+The escrow account is governed by the Escrow Services.
 The account typically requires signatures of representatives of both the brokerage firm and the Issuer before any checks can be issued from the account.

 3. Incoming monies should be deposited immediately into the escrow account, along with the purchaser’s name, address, social security number and number of shares/units.

-4. Upon the completion of the “all or none” or “part or none” terms of the agreement or upon the expiration of the specified time period, the escrow agent verifies that the terms of the escrow agreement have been or have not been met by the designated date and that the funds should be released from escrow.
+4. Upon the completion of the “all or none” or “part or none” terms of the agreement or upon the expiration of the specified time period, the escrow agent verifies that the terms of the Escrow Servicesagreement have been or have not been met by the designated date and that the funds should be released from escrow.

-5. The issuer then transmits written confirmation stating that a determination has been made that the conditions of the escrow have or have not been complied with and request a release of the funds.
+5. The issuer then transmits written confirmation stating that a determination has been made that the conditions of the Escrow Serviceshave or have not been complied with and request a release of the funds.

 6. Upon receipt of the written confirmation described above, the funds are transmitted to the proper entity or persons.